arangodb/arangodb/Documentation/Books/Manual/DataModeling/Documents/DocumentMethods.md

     is returned in the output under the attribute *new*.
   - *returnOld*: If this flag is set to *true*, the complete old document is returned in the output under the attribute *old*.
-Only available in combiantion with the *overwrite* option
+Only available in combination with the *overwrite* option

 `collection.insert(array)`